Mohammedzeheer/MernPractise-/Notes/mongoDb.md

  What is mongoDB?
 ____________________

+ MongoDB is a document-oriented database management system (DBMS) that uses JSON-like documents with optional schemas

 - It is a document database.
-- It is an NoSQL data base.`
+- It is an NoSQL data base.

 Document database
 -----------------